House in Multiple Occupation Licence

 If the Council does not grant me a licence, can I appeal this decision?

 Landlords can make appeals concerning enforcement action and licensing decisions taken by the Council to the First Tier Tribunal.

 Further information on appeals visit the Justice website

 What are the penalties if I continue to run a HMO that requires a licence, without obtaining a licence?

-Where there is no prospect that the HMO can be licensed, the Act requires the Council to make an Interim Management Order.
-This enables the Council to take over the management of an HMO and become responsible for running the property and collecting the rent for up to a year.
-In extreme cases this can be extended as a Final Management Order to five years with the Council also having the power to grant tenancies.
+Where there is no prospect of an HMO being licensed (or a licence has been revoked) the Tribunal can permit the council to take over the management of an HMO and become responsible for running the property and collecting rent for up to a year.
+In some cases this can be extended to five years with the council also having the power to grant tenancies.